ControlSystemStudio/phoebus/app/databrowser/doc/index.rst

 individual data-points are part of the calculation.

 E.g., the statistical mean will be skewed towards more recent data-points if the sample frequency of recent data-points is higher than the sample frequency of less recent data-points.
-This may, e.g., occur when the Data Browser displays historic data-points obtained from the archiver together with more recent data-points obtained from the PV itself (broadcast at a higher sample frequency than the archiver archives at).
+For instance, in a plot based on both archived and live samples, the mean value will be skewed towards the live data portion if live data is sampled at a higher frequency than archived data.